php/php-langspec/spec/07-variables.md

 A constant defined outside of a class or interface is a [superglobal](#general).
 A constant has static [storage duration](04-basic-concepts.md#storage-duration) and is a non-modifiable lvalue.

+**Undefined Constants**

+Undefined constants are not defined implicitly -- forward usages of constants are also classified as undefined constants here.
+A distinction between class/interface constants and top level constants is made.

+For top level constants: the name of the undefined constant (as string) is used as substitution value.
+Moreover, a notice is emitted stating that the corresponding constant was undefined.

+For class/interface constants: a fatal error is produced stating that the corresponding constant was undefined.

 **Examples**

 ```PHP